WaelOGC/OGC-NewFinity-Palstform/docs/01-core-systems/15-wallet-and-token-system-specification.md

 ## 1. Introduction

-The Wallet & Token System is the financial backbone of the OGC NewFinity ecosystem.
+The Wallet & Token System is the financial backbone of the OGC NewFinity Ecosystem.

-It enables users to view token balances, track earnings, monitor contribution mining, and sync on-chain activity with off-chain platform logic.
+It enables users to view token balances, track earnings, monitor Contribution-Based Mining, and sync on-chain activity with off-chain platform logic.